How to Rent a Car Trailer

 • Additional services: You can rent a trailer for less if you bundle it with other services, like a moving truck rental.

-While renting a car trailer is generally more expensive than a tow dolly, it can be the safer alternative for long-distance moves.
+While renting a car trailer is generally more expensive than a tow dolly (typically $79 daily), it can be the safer alternative for long-distance moves.
 A car trailer will generally sway less on highways and roads, making it easier for you to control the towing vehicle at higher speeds.

-Also, you can’t back up a truck with a tow dolly because it could damage the hitch system.
-This may not be ideal when you’ll need to put the truck in reverse to park or unload the vehicle-in-tow.
+Also, you can't back up a truck with a tow dolly because it could damage the hitch system, which may not be ideal when you'll need to put the truck in reverse to park or unload the vehicle-in-tow.

 What to keep in mind about trailer rentals

-There are several things to keep in mind as you search for car trailers to rent.
-First, consider your budget and how much you can reasonably afford.
+As you search for car trailers to rent, consider your budget and how much you can reasonably afford.
 Gather quotes from multiple companies, including national moving companies and local trailer rental businesses.

 Remember that some moving companies may only rent out a car trailer with a moving truck reservation.
 Before you research options, know ahead of time whether or not you plan to rent a moving truck or another towing vehicle as well.

-Also, take some time a few weeks before your trailer rental to ensure you have all the necessary requirements to tow a vehicle.
+Also, take some time a few weeks before your trailer rental to ensure you have all the necessary requirements to tow a vehicle, including the proper hitch and insurance coverage.

 The hitch